tobiasafischer/dragndrop/README.md

 // ^ 90% of this is absolutely useless

 const handleDragEnd = (result: DropResult) => {
-  // if there is no destination, theres nothing to manipulate so lets
-  // nope out of there REAL quick if (!result.destination) return
+  // if there is no destination, theres nothing to manipulate so lets exit if (!result.destination) return

   // we only care about source and destination so lets just grab those